celestiaorg/docs/docs/nodes/consensus-full-node.md

 ### Optional: quick-sync with snapshot

 Syncing from Genesis can take a long time, depending on your hardware.
-Using this method you can synchronize your Celestia node very quickly by downloading a recent snapshot of the blockchain.
+Using this method you can synchronize your celestia-node very quickly by downloading a recent snapshot of the blockchain.
 If you would like to sync from the Genesis, then you can skip this part.